LuanRT/YouTube.js/src/parser/README.md

 if (prop.isObserved()) {
   const array = prop.observed();

-  // Now we may use the all the ObservedArray methods as normal,
+  // Now we may use all the ObservedArray methods as normal,
   // like finding nodes of a certain type for example. const results = array.filterType(GridVideo);
 }